Who is eligible for Irish citizenship through marriage?

 For this reason, it is integral to seek immigration advice with every immigration application you may make.
 By entrusting the Immigration Advice Service with your case, you eliminate such risks as your assigned immigration lawyer will verify that you meet all the requirements and that there are no holes in your application that the Minister for Justice and Equality could penalise you for.

-Once you have been notified of your newly founded Irish citizenship, you will need to fill out some final documentation and pay a certification fee.
+Once you have been notified that you are an Irish citizen through marriage, you will need to fill out some final documentation and pay a certification fee.
 You will then be invited to a citizenship ceremony and granted your certificate of naturalisation.

 If you separate from your Irish spouse or civil partner, this will affect your immigration status and you should notify your Garda National Immigration Bureau Registration Officer within 7 days of any changes being made.